marklekina/marklekina/README.md

-- 👋 Hi, I’m @marklekina
+- 👋 Hi, I’m Lekina
 - 👀 I’m interested in machine learning, NLP & software development.
 - 🌱 I’m currently learning software design and implementation in C and Bash.
 - 💞️ I’m looking to collaborate on projects in any of the above topics.